Cavalcante spotted in East Pikeland Twp. with changed appearance, driving stolen van

 State police initially noted that Cavalcante is operating "an unknown vehicle possibly white in color," but confirmed just before 8 a.m.
 Saturday that he is operating a 2020 White Ford Transit van with Pennsylvania license plate ZST8818.

+According to state police, it is believed that Cavalcante stole the van between 4 and 9 p.m.
+Saturday.
+The van was last seen in the 700 block of Nutt Road in the town of Phoenixville around 8:45 p.m.
+Saturday.

-The van has a refrigeration unit on top and was reported stolen by Baily's Dairy, a West Chester dairy farm.
+The van has a refrigeration unit on top and damage to the rear bumper on the driver's side.
+It was reported stolen by Baily's Dairy, a West Chester dairy farm.

 The sighting comes after Chester County authorities — with help from state police and the FBI — confined their search area to near Longwood Gardens, a 1,083-acre property in Kennett Square Borough that has remained closed since Thursday.
 Cavalcante was spotted twice there on Friday, but Phoenixville is located more than 20 miles northeast of that search area.

-Note: UPDATE: At 9:45 a.m.
-Sunday, the U.S. Marshals Service Philadelphia tweeted photos of the van is Cavalcante driving.